davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

   }
   ```

-- **Important** Typedefs are often used in conjunction with `structs`.
-For example, it's mildly annoying that we have to declare a `Point` variable named `p` using `struct Point p;` syntax.
-Using `typedef` totally optional here, but it *would* make the syntax a little more familiar to what we're used to seeing in Java, and certainly easier on the eyes:
+- Typedefs are often used in conjunction with `structs`.
+For example, it's mildly annoying that we have to use `struct Point p;` syntax just to declare a `struct Point` variabl `p`.
+Using `typedef` totally optional here, but it *would* make the syntax a little easier on the eyes:

   ```c
   typedef struct <structName> {